 Neal Santamaria worked as the Associate Director of the Centre for Oral History and Digital Storytelling (COHDS) at Concordia University.
 As such, he was involved in COHDS’main research, a 5-year long CURA project (funded by the SSHRC), the Montréal Life Stories Project.
 He supervised the sometimes difficult interviews with Montrealers of Rwandan descent, who escaped the 1994 genocide of Tutsis, as well as with Montrealers from Haitian origin who had to flee the Duvalier’s harsh dictatorship.
 This project was exhibited for a year at Le Centre d’Histoire de Montreal.
 Neal subsequently co-founded the Toronto Ward Museum with two colleagues he had met during the Lifestories project.

-Neal Santamaria worked with refugees at The Issue Roundtable for Organizations Serving Refugees and Immigrants (TCRI in French), an umbrella organization for migrant-serving organizations.
+Neal Santamaria finally worked with refugees at The Concertation Roundtable for Organizations Serving Refugees and Immigrants (TCRI in French), an umbrella organization for migrant-serving organizations.
 He developed projects with sponsored refugees, organizations, and groups of sponsors.
 Neal also advocated raising awareness on the private sponsorship program and the policies regarding refugees.

 Join us in welcoming Neal and Saswati to the CRRF team!